About Richard W.

 Rick's been teaching Guitar, Banjo, and Ukulele at his home, and at the Mount Olivet School of Music in South Minneapolis, ever since graduating with a degree in Music from the University of Minnesota Duluth in 2003.
-He also teaches traveling lessons to students in the south and southwest metro areas.
-Rick plays around town in 3 bands and also does the occasional Musical Pit Orchestra and Wedding gig.
+He plays around town in 3 bands and also does the occasional Pit Orchestra and Wedding gig.
 He also taught at Dayjams Rock Music camp in St. Paul for the five summers of its existence.
-In his spare time he writes YA Stories and Musicals, as well as running a Songwriting and Music Theory Blog about Tonal Trends in popular music, and a Guitar Curriculum Blog based on Karate Belts.
+In his spare time he writes YA Stories and Musicals, he also runs a Songwriting and Music Theory Blog about Tonal Trends in popular music, a Guitar Curriculum Blog based on Karate Belts, and is a regular contributor to the music magazine Flypaper by Soundfly.

 *** Lesson Details ***